-Andrew joined the Claremont Global team as Investment Specialist in 2021, with a primary focus on maintaining relationships in NSW, QLD and the ACT.
+Andrew joined the Claremont Global team as Investment Specialist in 2021, with a primary focus on maintaining relationships across wealth management channels and servicing institutional clients.

-He holds a Bachelor of Arts in Organisational Learning from the University of Technology Sydney.
+He holds a Bachelor of Arts in Organisational Learning from the University of Technology Sydney and is also a Certified Investment Management Analyst[®].